permutationlock/ztrait/README.md

 traits.
 Thus it is on the developer to keep traits up to date with how types are actually used.

+### Constructing interfaces within a function

-The `Interface` function provides a method to formally restrict traits to be both necessary and sufficient requirements for types.
+The `interface` function provides a method to formally restrict traits to be both necessary and sufficient requirements for types.
 Calling `Interface(Type, Trait)` will construct a comptime instance of a generated struct type that contains a field for each declaration of